BelmY/wikiSDoR/Calibrating-waterfall-display-levels.md

 ![Developer Tools](images/waterfall_developer_tools_2.png)

 > **Note:** if there are no strong signals in the spectrum while doing this measurement, the max. level will not be correct.
-It is advised to set it around 0, anyway.
+It is advised to set it around 0 dB, anyway.